CSCI 127: Joy and Beauty of Data

 Labs

-Labs meet in Roberts Hall Room 111 on Tuesdays.
+Labs meet in Roberts Hall Room 111 on Thursdays.
 The time of your meeting will depend on the section in which you are enrolled.
 To find out about more, you can use the Schedule of Classes to filter for CSCI 127, which provides a list of all the sections, and at what the times they meet.
-It should take you an hour or two if you are well prepared (labs generally open at 8 pm on Monday evening so you can get a sneak preview), but you will have until midnight on Tuesday to submit your work to D2L for grading.
+It should take you an hour or two if you are well prepared (labs generally open the evening before lab day so you can get a sneak preview), but you will have until midnight on lab day to submit your work to Canvas for grading.

 A Teaching Assistant (TA) will be in the room to answer questions, provide guidence, and grade the assigments.
 Each section will have a different TA, so get to know yours early, and take note of their office hours to visit them outside of lab time.